← Back to Blog

 Introduction

-Both allow businesses to identify, log, and monitor assets, but they work differently.
-Choosing the right option can affect cost, ease of use, and scalability.
+Both options can identify, log, and monitor assets, but they work differently.
+Choosing the right one affects cost, ease of use, and rollout risk.

-This article compares NFC and QR code tracking, highlighting their strengths, weaknesses, and which option may be best for your business.
+This article compares NFC and QR code tracking, highlighting their strengths, weaknesses, and which option is usually the better starting point for a small IT team.

 What Is QR Code Tracking?